dpp/telegram/scala_gradle_eclipse.md

 [date:2012-09-01]: /
 [tags: {scala, eclipse, gradle, scalatest}]: /
 [category:programming]: /
-[path:/2012/09/01/scala-gradle-eclipse]: /
+[serve:false]: /

-**This is a work in progress.
-Quick notes now, and will tidy up later**
+# Scala development with Eclipse, Gradle and Scalatest

 ## Configuration ##
 The first step is to install Eclipse.
 The Scala-IDE doesn't support 4.2 yet, so use 3.7.2.

 Install the Gradle plugin as well as the Groovy plugin.
 This provides some gradle DSL support in build scripts (once you enable the DSL on a project in Eclipse).

-Also add the scala-ide ecosystem update site.
-This will allow for install of both Scala-IDE and Scalatest.

-By using the IDE plugin for Scalatest, don't need JUnit runner.
+Use the Scala-IDE ecosystem update site.
+I used the dev-master-2.9 version.
+This includes both Scala-IDE and ScalaTest plugins.
+By using the plugin, can write Scalatest files, and don't need to use the JUnit runner.

 For Gradle build, use the scala plugin, and also modify the test task to recognize scalatest tests.
 See [Getting Into Scala and Gradle](http://martingladdish.co.uk/blog/2010/10/31/getting-into-scala-and-gradle/) for good instructions.